How to shop on Black Friday 2024: get the most out of the holiday sales

 Make a shortlist

-It's easy to get caught up in a sales frenzy and buy things you don't really want or need: we've bought things on Black Friday that we never even opened and ended up having to sell on eBay at a loss.
-So the first thing to do is focus on what it is you're actually looking for.
+It's easy to get caught up in a sales frenzy and buy things you don't really want or need.
+We've bought things on Black Friday that we never even opened and ended up having to sell them on eBay at a loss.
+So, the first thing to do is focus on what you're actually looking for.

-One thing we often do before sales events is pick our shortlist and add it to our basket on our preferred retailers.
-That means during the events we can go straight to our basket and see if there's a deal on the item(s) we've chosen without having to wade through endless product listings.
+We often pick our shortlist before sales events and add it to our basket on our preferred retailers.
+That means during the events, we can go straight to our basket and see if there's a deal on the item(s) we've chosen without having to wade through endless product listings.

 Be flexible

-Let's take kitchen appliances, for example: there's no guarantee that a specific washing machine model will get a big Black Friday deal, so focus instead on key specifications: the capacity, the spin speed, whether you want Wi-Fi connectivity for remotely controlling it, what color would look best in your kitchen or utility and and so on.
-Similarly if you're hoping to get an air-fryer or multi cooker, think about the must-haves – the capacity, what programs it needs to have, whether it needs to cook two different things independently or whether you need dishwasher-safe parts – rather than specific model versions or brands.
+Let's take kitchen appliances, for example; there's no guarantee that a specific washing machine model will get a big Black Friday deal, so focus instead on key specifications: the capacity, the spin speed, whether you want Wi-Fi connectivity for remotely controlling it, what color would look best in your kitchen or utility and so on.
+Similarly, if you're hoping to get an air-fryer or multi-cooker, think about the must-haves – the capacity, what programs it needs to have, whether it needs to cook two different things independently or whether you need dishwasher-safe parts – rather than specific model versions or brands.

 Be realistic

-That applies to all kinds of products from laundry appliances to leaf blowers, computers to cordless lawnmowers.
-There is usually very little difference between a late 2022 model and a late 2023 one in terms of what it is and what it does.
-But during events such as Black Friday there's often a very big difference in what you'll pay for the (very slightly) older one.
+That applies to various products, including laundry appliances, leaf blowers, computers, and cordless lawnmowers.
+There is usually very little difference between a late 2022 model and a late 2023 one regarding what it is and does.
+But during events such as Black Friday, there's often a very big difference in what you'll pay for the older one (very slightly).

 Set a budget

-This one's really important: a deal isn't a good deal if you can't really afford it.
-And when it comes to paying for it, it's best to pay in full or with payment method that doesn't charge interest – so for example it's wise to buy with a credit card, but pay it off before the interest starts to be charged.
+This one's really important: a deal isn't a good deal if you can't afford it.
+When it comes to paying for it, it's best to pay in full or with a payment method that doesn't charge interest—so, for example, it's wise to buy with a credit card but pay it off before the interest starts to be charged.

-Interest rates are high at the moment and the interest you'd pay on a big purchase could end up costing you more than you'll save in the Black Friday deal.
+Interest rates are high now, and the interest you'd pay on a big purchase could cost you more than you'll save in the Black Friday deal.

 Nespresso coffee machine